 When choosing a replacement gas boiler or for your new home consider choosing a condensing version; it will lower your running costs considerably.
 The efficiency comes from the boiler being able to extract the heat in the flue gas that is otherwise sent through to atmosphere and wasted.
 The boiler captures this heat and uses it to preheat the combustion air and gases to be burnt resulting in higher efficiency up to 25% more efficient than an equivalent non-condensing boiler.
 They will also have lower emissions of carbon dioxide.
-The brand of boiler we frequently install is
+The brand of boiler we frequently install is Volkera with an extensive warranty.

 Efficient condensing gas boilers have a multitude of uses from domestic water heating through to whole home heating solutions including underfloor heating and radiator systems.
 Very effective in all areas and low running costs running using natural gas.
 LPG is efficient but has a higher cost per kilowatt than natural gas.